Rishikesh7788/Smart-Face-Recognition-Attendance-System-/README.md

-# ML Internship Project — Repository
+# Hackathon Project — Repository

 This repository contains the project files you uploaded and is prepared for a GitHub upload.